 What other aspect influences a car’s overall performance?

 Other things could also have an impact on the performance of your vehicle.
-These features include the vehicle’s aerodynamics, weight, body shape, torque, and several other factors.
+These features include the,

 • The kind of fuel the car needs is crucial to know which kind of fuel is ideal for your vehicle.